Sharont21/Genome-Assembly-Nanopore-Assignment1/README.md

 # Methods
 ## Genome assembly and polishing

+Oxford Nanopore R10 sequencing reads (FASTQ format) will be quality-checked using NanoPlot (v1.46.2) to assess read length distributions, quality scores, and sequencing yield, ensuring sufficient coverage and read length for reliable _de novo_ assembly.
-Oxford Nanopore R10 sequencing reads (FASTQ format) will be assembled _de novo_ using Flye (v2.9.6), a long-read assembler designed for error-prone Nanopore data.
+Following the QC steps, reads will be assembled using Flye (v2.9.6), a long-read assembler designed for error-prone Nanopore data.
 Assembly was performed in high-accuracy Nanopore mode `--nano-hq`, with an estimated genome size of 4.8 Mb `--genome-size 4.8m`, consistent with _Salmonella enterica_ (NBCI).
 Default parameters will used unless otherwise specified.
 Flye’s internal polishing steps will applied to improve consensus accuracy prior to downstream analysis.

 `flye --nano-hq reads.fastq --genome-size 4.8m --out-dir flye_output --threads 8`